-Ms. Yau Lai Ling (邱麗玲), aged 55, joined our Group as accounting clerk in July 1991 and became the general manager of our Group since 2001.
+Ms. Yau Lai Ling (邱麗玲), aged 56, joined the Group as accounting clerk in July 1991 and became the general manager of the Group since 2001.
 She is responsible for overseeing the personnel and administrative matters.
 She is also responsible for the operation of our audio-visual equipment rental and coordinating with our clients on the provision of audio-visual solution services.